-Remove packing assemblies.
+Remove front valve cap and plungers.
 Remove connecting link caps and move the link-crosshead assembly as far forward as possible.

-On some models, it may be necessary to remove the fluid cylinder body to obtain clearance for crankshaft removal.
-IMPORTANT: Note the markings on the connecting links and caps; these parts are not interchangeable and must be reassembled in their original positions.
+IMPORTANT-Note the markings on the connecting links and caps; these parts are not interchangeable and must be reassembled in their original positions.

-Wedge a 3⁄4" board between crankshaft gear and gear case so that crankshaft will be held in place against pinion shaft.
+Wedge a 3/4 in. board between crankshaft gear and gear case so that crankshaft will be held in place against pinion shaft.
 Remove both crankshaft bearing caps.
-(See Fig. 9).
+(See Fig. 6).
 Hold crankshaft at ring gear and left-hand link journal (to prevent dropping into bearing bores), remove from gear case by moving crankshaft to right until left end can be swung free.